cuba-labs/data-load-coordinator/README.md

     <pickerField id="categoryFilterField" metaClass="demo_OwnerCategory"/>
 ```

-### Mixed auto-configuration by `dataLoadCoordinator` and usage of `@Subscribe` to handle case-insensitive `like` parameter
+### Mixed auto-configuration and reloading in controller

-Needed for pre-processing parameter values.
+Needed for pre-processing parameter values, for example for handling case-insensitive `like` parameters.

 ```xml
 <data readOnly="true">